snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ---

 ## **"CCD Like" Operation**
 1) Charge Injection: Electrons are injected into the structure via the source node.
-Created by photoelectric effects.
-2) Daisy Chain Shuttling: Charge packets move between gate electrodes via controlled voltage sequences.Each transfer allows a measurement without destroying the charge.
+2) Non-Destructive Charge Transfer: Charge packets move between gate electrodes via controlled voltage sequences.
+Each transfer allows a measurement without destroying the charge.
 3) Non-Destructive Readout: At the sense node, a floating gate amplifier measures the charge.
 The charge is then returned to the gate array for more measurements.

 Advantages: